 I was devastated.
-He didn’t seem inclined to continue the professional relationship or try for another publisher and I’d already put a deposit on a flat in Vancouver.
+I’d already put a deposit on a flat in Vancouver.
 I was totally screwed.
 I wasn’t going to get the money back either.

 I’m not sure when exactly, but perhaps just after that when I fell very ill without insurance I realised that other people have jobs, income, mortgages, insurance, cars that don’t need push starts or work with publishers who never pay.
 ‘Let’s face it, Sam, you have to grow up one day,’ my sister said.
 ‘If it doesn’t happen soon, you’re never going to make it.
 You need a job.’
 Don’t you just love family advice?
 Especially when it’s true.

 But what to do?
 Eventually I had to go back to the beginning.
 Teaching.
 Study for a Masters…

 No one was interested in my previous life or even believed it.
 Many teachers, I rapidly discovered, have very narrow lives with limited horizons.
 Twenty-four years disappeared just like that.
 I still wrote screenplays, wrote a couple of books, but it was like I died and slowly I grew accustomed to the certainty of a salary, a mortgage, new cars instead of old and holidays with my pal Kit.
 No more worries about being paid.
 No more flaky producers who never could quite lay their hands on the money or publishers promises about the publicity they were going to do…